 Note: This will not let you magically float things in midair.
 Everything needs to be in relation to something else, so you’ll need to place an object on another object and then make that other object go away to float the thing you want to glitch.

 Which is a perfect segue into the next handy tool.

 When you’re placing housing items, you’ll notice on the toolbar at the bottom beside the big options that there are two little bubble buttons.

 The top one controls whether you can place items like paintings and flower vases on their proper surfaces.

-Let’s just look at the top one.
+Let’s just look at the top one for now.

 When you have that button selected, it will let you place items on top of other items.
 To magically float things, here’s what you do: